Sunkist (soft drink): History

 After extensive R&D during 1977 and early 1978, in which research was conducted on taste, color and carbonation levels, Sunkist made a grand introduction in New York by franchising it to The Coca-Cola Bottling Company of New York City, where Edward F. O'Reilly was president.
 At the time of introduction, Sunkist Soft Drinks had only five key employees: Mark Stevens, President; Peter Murphy, VP Sales; Dr. John Leffingwell, VP R&D; Ray Sissom, VP Finance; and Jim DeDreu, NE Regional Manager.
 It went national soon thereafter by being franchised mainly to leading Coca-Cola and Pepsi-Cola bottlers.
 The advertising slogan was "fun, sun and the beach" using TV and radio commercials with the Beach Boys' hit song "Good Vibrations" as the brand's theme.
-In 1980, Sunkist Orange Soda became the #1 orange soda in the US and the 10th best selling soft drink.
-Unlike many other competing orange sodas, Sunkist contains caffeine (19 mg per 12 fl oz).
-In 2010, there was a consumer recall after a batch was accidentally mixed with 6 times the amount of caffeine, sickening consumers.
+In 1980, Sunkist Orange Soda became the #1 orange soda in the US and the tenth-best-selling soft drink.

+In 2010, there was a consumer recall after a batch was accidentally mixed with six times the amount of caffeine, sickening consumers.

 In late 1984, Sunkist Soft Drinks was sold to Del Monte.
 From late 1986 until 2008, it was produced by Cadbury Schweppes under license through its Cadbury Schweppes Americas Beverages subsidiary.
 Following the demerger of Cadbury Schweppes Americas Beverages from Cadbury Schweppes, it is now produced by Keurig Dr Pepper in the US.

-Sunkist is still the most popular orange soda in the United States.
-Sunkist (as a carbonated soft drink) is sold in the UK by Vimto Soft Drinks under license from Sunkist Growers.
-It is also sold in Australia by Schweppes Australia (a subsidiary of Asahi Breweries), but the Australian formulation is caffeine free.
-In Canada, a caffeine free version of the orange drink is marketed as C'Plus.
-The package indicates that there is a small amount of Sunkist Juice.
+Sunkist (as a carbonated soft drink) was also produced under license in other markets around the world.
+Nichols plc sold it in Britain, while Asahi Beverages sold it in Australia, (with a caffeine-free formulation).
 In the Philippines, it was sold by Cosmos Bottling until 2001, when San Miguel Corporation acquired Cosmos and sold its brands to Coca-Cola Bottlers Philippines, Inc. As of 2013, Sunkist is sold by Asia Brewery.